ashishpanchal33/ashishpanchal33.github.io/_pages/about.md

 - [04-26-2025] Submitted our paper: IEEE Access journal "Inducing Persona in Negotiations Between Agents in Generative AI Applications: Exploring Vulnerabilities and Emergent Dynamics"
 - [12-23-2024] My paper got accepted at AAAI-25 MARW workshop: "Unraveling Complex Sequential Social Dilemmas: In a Risky World with A2C Decision Transformer"

-Note
+Some Garble Jarble
 ======
-Why do I believe in adaptive equity?
+Why do I believe in adaptive solutions?
-Simply because a one-size-fits-all approach to fairness may be insufficient or even counterproductive in the face of changing circumstances, diverse needs, and evolving social norms.
+Simply because a one-size-fits-all approach to finding optimal strategies may be insufficient or even counterproductive in the face of changing circumstances, diverse needs, and evolving social norms.

-Is adaptive equity the only goal of my journey?
+Is adaptive decision-making the only goal of my journey?
 No, I expect my goals and journey to evolve.
 However, outcome optimization is a core principle I strongly believe in, and one that will likely guide me for years to come.
 These outcomes can be driven by multiple objectives.
 For instance, increasing profitability and equity for a product company are not mutually exclusive.

+To that extent, I am fascinated by alternative constructs to model decision-making.